JS/WASM Runtime

 Section titled “Cleanup”When you’re done with a runtime, call dispose() to free the underlying WASM resources:

-runtime.dispose();Failing to call dispose() will leak WASM memory.
-In long-running applications, always dispose runtimes when they’re no longer needed.
+runtime.dispose();Failing to call dispose() leaks WASM memory.
+In long-running applications, dispose runtimes the moment they’re no longer needed.

 Error Types

-Section titled “Error Types”The runtime exports four error classes, all available as named imports:
+Section titled “Error Types”The runtime exports its error classes as named imports:

 ManifestValidationError